2018ik/2018ik.github.io/_wiki/anointing.markdown

 ## Biblical Basis

 In Exodus, the holy anointing oil was used to anoint the Tent of Meeting and the Ark of the Testimony, as well as the priests (Exo.
 30:25-30).
-This signifies that the anointing is only for God's dwelling place and priesthood, which reality is that New Testament believers.
+Furthermore, all the kings and priests in the Old Testament were anointed.
+All of these anointed ones were related to God's dwelling place, His priesthood, His kingship and His commission.
+The reality of this Old Testament anointing is to receive the Spirit, which is typified by the anointing oil.
+The receiving of the Spirit can be seen in four stages: the Lord Jesus at His baptism in the Jordan, the Lord Jesus in resurrection, the Jewish believers on the day of Pentecost(Acts 1:5; 2:4), and the gentile believers in the house of Cornelius (10:44-47; 11:15-17).

 1 John 2:20 tells the readers that they have an anointing from the Holy One, and verse 27 elaborates that this anointing teaching concerning all things.
 This is not a physical anointing, but the anointing of the Holy Spirit (Acts 10:38).

 The Spirit’s anointing adds the elements of the aforementioned holy anointing oil, which signifies the all-inclusive Christ.
 Furthermore, as the new element is added, the old element is discharged or killed, as signified by the myrrh and cinnamon, which signify the death of Christ.